JMcbeath1966/Simply-Weather/readme.md

 - Visit goals

-  - Sign up through a modal (popup) and receive an email confirming the user details and a thank you message.
+  - Prominent search function to enter city at the earliest opportunity
-  - Visually access all key weather details for the users chosen city location.
+  - Visually access a range of key weather details for the users chosen city location.
-  - Navigate intuitively through the site to find key information
+  - Navigate intuitively through the site to find key information about the weather related topics
   - Provide key information to encourage the user to look at the recommended sites
   - Easy access to the recommended sites.